Photo by wavebreakmedia / Shutterstock.com

 A wave of “gray divorce” threatens to wash away financial security for people who find themselves suddenly single late in life.

-In a recent survey by the American Academy of Matrimonial Lawyers, nearly 2 in 3 attorneys said they see an increase in divorce cases among couples who are over 50 years old.
+In a 2016 survey by the American Academy of Matrimonial Lawyers, nearly 2 in 3 attorneys said they have seen an increase in divorce cases among people who are more than 50 years old, known as “gray divorce.”

-“A rising divorce rate is becoming a very consistent trend with the baby boomer generation,” said Joslin Davis, academy president, in a press release.
-“Spouses in this age range need to be extremely mindful about the complexities of negotiating key issues involving spousal support and retirement accounts.”
+“A rising divorce rate is becoming a very consistent trend with the baby boomer generation,” said Joslin Davis, academy president.
+“As people live longer, their relationships can change in some very dramatic ways, but spouses within this age range also need to be extremely mindful about the complexities of negotiating key issues involving spousal support and retirement accounts.”

 Here are 10 things to be prepared for if your relationship ruptures late in life.